mgreenbe/DATA335W2025/README.md

 Roughly half each assignment will be drawn from lab problems, the other half coming from the textbook and other sources.

+## Solution sets

+We'll collate the nicest student solutions to assignment problems and post them on the course D2L site (not on GitHub!).
+If you don't want your work included in solution sets, please let us know.

 ## Official description
 *An introduction to statistical computing and Bayesian modelling.
 Topics covered include random numbers generation, system/process simulation and evaluation, numerical integration, constrained and unconstrained optimization, Bayesian inference framework, single and multi-parameter models, regression models, Bayesian hierarchical modelling, Markov chain Monte Carlo.* [source](https://www.ucalgary.ca/pubs/calendar/archives/2023/data-science.html#43038)